lgoldbach/2048Game/README.md

 Run the Game
 ============
-Clone the project including the Makefile, cd into dir., enter "make" command line and then enter ./Game2048Main .
+Clone the project including the Makefile, cd into the directory, enter "make" into command line and then enter ./Game2048Main .
 ./Game2048 -u [n] give you 3 consecutive undos while playing.
 ./Game2048 -h for usage.